 • Homosexuality is forbidden.
 This is a tricky topic, but whatever Scripture does say about homosexuality, at most one could argue that it might forbid anal sex between males outside the context of idolatrous prostitution (which is always wrong, and quite possibly what it’s actually forbidding according to many scholars).
 Regardless of whether it does, however, it doesn’t say anything about love, romantic relationships, or other forms of sexuality between males, and it definitely never says anything about love, romantic relationships, or sexuality between females (the passage in Paul’s epistle to the Romans about idolatry that some mistakenly use to argue against homosexuality does not actually condemn women lying with women as many believe, and may in fact be talking about women lying with animals when the context of worshipping the creature in that passage is taken into consideration, although it could also be argued that it instead refers to women participating in a certain sort of shrine prostitution.
 Either way, the idea of women lying with women had never previously been forbidden in Scripture, so there’s no reason to assume it was all of a sudden being forbidden at that point).
 As far as males go, as I mentioned, there are some who make persuasive arguments that it’s only idolatrous prostitution and rape between males that’s forbidden (much like the “porneia” issue between men and women), but I haven’t studied this issue enough myself to be dogmatic about it either way.
 What I will say, however, is that Scripture is very clear that it’s the anti-gay conservatives who are actually guilty of “the sin of Sodom” today, and I wouldn’t want to be in the shoes of these religious conservatives at the final judgement.

 • Monogamy is the only acceptable form of romantic relationship.
-Honestly, I’m fairly certain that pretty much every Christian is aware of the fact that polygamy and other forms of non-monogamy (adultery in Bible times wasn’t defined the same way we do so today) were considered to be an acceptable practice for people (with the possible exception of local church overseers) by God in the Bible, but you’d never know it to hear them talk about it.
+Honestly, I’m fairly certain that pretty much every Christian is aware of the fact that polygamy and other forms of non-monogamy (adultery in Bible times wasn’t defined the same way we do so today) were considered to be an acceptable practice for people (with the possible exception of local church overseers and deacons) by God in the Bible, but you’d never know it to hear them talk about it.
 Basically, those conservatives who claim they’re fighting to promote “traditional marriage” really aren’t (if they were, they’d be promoting polygamy at the very least), and I also personally happen to think that if monogamy was actually natural, cheating wouldn’t be so common in so many relationships (yes, even in Christian relationships).

 • Swearing is shameful.
 The Bible actually has plenty of profanity in it in its original languages.
 In fact, the only thing that looking down on profanity does is demonstrate what an unspiritual (and likely hypocritical) snob one is.